 3) Why wouldn't I be able to get the gastric sleeve?

-For obese patients with esophageal dysmotility (cannot swallow easily) and gastroparesis (food stay in the stomach for too long time), the gastric bypass surgery is the preferred operation.
+For obese patients with esophageal dysmotility (cannot swallow easily) and gastroparesis (food stays in the stomach for too long time), the gastric bypass surgery is the preferred operation.
 Patients with severe Gastroesophageal Reflux Disease (GERD), especially those with Barrett's esophagus, also should have gastric bypass surgery.
 For patients with mild reflux, we don't think gastric sleeve is a contra-indication.

 4) How can surgeons pull out a huge stomach from a small incision?